 - Corn Starch: Thickens the blueberry juices as it bakes.

-- Lemon Juice: Adds a bit of tartness to the filling.
+- Lemon Juice: Adding just a hint of lemon to the juicy blueberries adds tartness.

-- Crust: Press half of the shortbread crumb mixture into the prepared pan, using your fingers to firmly press it down.
+Step 2: Prepared baking pan.
+Press half of the shortbread crust onto the bottom of the pan.
+Use your fingers to firmly press it down.

-- Blueberry Filling: In a medium-sized mixing bowl, combine the blueberries, sugar, corn starch, lemon, and salt.
-Pour over the crust and then add the rest of the crumb mixture over the blueberry filling.
+Step 3: Blueberry filling.
+In a medium bowl, combine the blueberries, sugar, corn starch, lemon and salt.
+Pour the blueberry mixture over the crust.